Ulcerative Colitis in Children

 your child has side effects.

-Your child may have 1 of the
+Your child may have one of the

 following surgeries: